QuangDuong2903/SE104-final-project-backend/README.md

 # Work Management App

-This is backend for final project of Mobile Application course, you can get the client side [here](https://github.com/khang1010/work-management).
+This is backend for final project of Software Engineering course, you can get the client side [here](https://github.com/khang1010/se104_WorkManagement).

 # Getting Started
 Clone this repository